Shopify & E-commerce

 Shopify security

-• PCI DSS Level 1 compliance standard
+• PCI DSS Level 1 compliance as standard

 • SSL certificates included